 No, the ABS is a society of bamboo lovers.
 While we love bamboo it is very often the wrong plant for a small piece of property or a home garden.
 The ABS often advises a courses of action that we do not, such as plastic barrier which may very well cause future issues that are very expensive to mitigate.
 Except in situations where there is no other choice, plastic barrier is not a good idea for bamboo containment.

-Our advice is based on years and years of horticultural experience dating back to the 1960s, jot a sentimental or emotional attachment to a plant.
+Our advice is based on years and years of horticultural experience dating back to the 1960s, not a sentimental or emotional attachment to the plant.

 Who does your work?

 We do all our own work.
 We will never drop off workers on your property.
 Our respect for bamboo and our respect for your property are most important.
 Laborers may work for less, however, we guarantee our work and we know that leaving a rhizome under the ground can cause problems in the future.